 You should already have a well-defined social media policy in place anyway, but if you don’t, now is the time.
 The last thing you need is for less discriminating employees to see other employees posting and think they should as well.

-Be sure your social media policy makes clear a few key points:
+Be sure your social media policy makes these key points:

 - What is okay to share – company posts, industry news, etc.